Why Forex Forecasts Don't Always Come True

-It would seem that now there is nothing easier than trading on the stock exchange; just read the current forecast for the selected asset and open a deal in the right direction.
+It would seem that trading on the exchange couldn't be simpler: simply read the current forecast for the selected asset and open a trade in the desired direction.

-And then wait for the analyst’s message about an imminent price reversal and close the deal with a profit.
+Then, wait for the analyst to announce an imminent price reversal and close the trade with a profit.

-But in practice, everything turns out to be completely not so rosy; more than 30% of forecasts are not forgotten or do not come true to the extent expected.
+But in practice, things turn out to be far less rosy: over 30% of forecasts are either forgotten or come true to a lesser extent than expected.

-As a result, instead of the promised profit, the trader suffers losses and accuses analysts and analytical companies of some kind of conspiracy against ordinary market players.
+As a result, instead of the promised profit, traders suffer losses and accuse analysts and research firms of some kind of conspiracy against ordinary market players.

 <